Travel Diary to SEOUL + TOKYO

 // TOKYO //

-Claska Hotel // This is the first time Tara stayed on part of Tokyo (Nakameguro) a much more local part of the city, and it was definitely a fun experience.
-Claska is a retro design hotel and has a certain vibe to it.
+Claska Hotel // This was the first time Tara stayed in Nakameguro, a much more local part of the city, and it was definitely a fun experience.
+Claska is a retro design hotel with a distinct vibe to it.
 They also house an amazing lifestyle wares shop that is not to be missed.
 Various Japanese architects have designed CLASKA’s 21 rooms, categorized in 5 design themes.

 Udon Yamacho // We discovered this locals only spot five years ago on our first trip to Japan, and it’s still our favorite.
-Start off with the tempure, and ask for some off-the-english menu items, trust us.
+Start off with the tempura, and ask for some off-the-english-menu items, trust us.
 YUM.

 Sidewalk Stand Coffee // Sidewalk Stand is the only coffee shop in Tokyo that we found with almond milk.
 The two-story shop is super cozy on the corner, and right off the river.

 Matsunosuke NY // Sour cream apple pie.
 Enough said.
 Oh, and incredibly fluffy AF pancakes.
 This spot does a few things, and they do it damn well.
 Come to this eatery in Daikanyama if you have a sweet tooth.
 But seriously, nothing is too sweet, and all is perfectly balanced.